Heidi Heitkamp is the Democratic candidate for US Senator in North Dakota in the 2012 elections for the Senate. Rick Berg is the Republican candidate.

 Heidi Heitkamp has not spoken about her stance on Iran.

 Rick Berg supports economic sanctions against Iran until Iran stops pursuing nuclear weapons and supporting terrorist groups.

-edit Position of Afghanistan
+Position of Afghanistan

 Heidi Heitkamp supported the withdrawal of troops from Afghanistan.